 programs, and student-led groups like the Formula SAE Team, which designs,

-builds and internationally competes a small Formula-style race car.
+builds and competes a small Formula-style race car on an international level.
 The Department

 is actively involved in the Cooperative Education (Co-Op) Program, bringing